roschlynnmichael/Patient-Monitoring-System/Arduino Code/README.md

 # Installing Libraries
 Required Libraries:

-SoftwareSerial
+1. SoftwareSerial

-ESP8266 Community (V2.8.0)
+2. ESP8266 Community (V2.8.0)

-Dallas Temperature
+3. Dallas Temperature

-One Wire
+4. One Wire

-Wire
+5. Wire

-I2C_LCD
+6. I2C_LCD

-Firebase Arduino Master
+7. Firebase Arduino Master

-Install these libraries before you proceed
+Install these libraries before you proceed.
+Follow google tutorials on how to install libraries successfully in Arduino.

 # Getting Started

 1. Before you go to the Arduino side of things it is important to ensure that your ESP8266 Module is burnt with the code.
 2. Open the firebase code for esp8266 and change the database host, the authentication key, wifi ssid and password for your own firebase settings.
-3. Be sure to connect the reset pin of the arduino uno to ground and the gpio2 to ground to enter flashing mode.
+3. Be sure to connect the reset pin of the arduino uno to ground and the GPIO0 to ground to enter flashing mode.
 4. Connect RX and TX of Arduino to RX and TX of ESP8266 respectively
 5. Burn the code onto the ESP module
 6. Your ESP setup has been completed